 Preceptors in MAPH

 The Master of Arts Program in the Humanities hires preceptors for ten-month appointments (September 1 through June 15).
 Applicants should be advanced graduate students, preferably those already admitted to PhD candidacy, from any discipline in the Division of Humanities.
 MAPH looks for applicants who have the accomplishment, energy, and flexibility to work well with first-year graduate students in MAPH's active multidisciplinary community.
 Together with the MAPH faculty and staff, each preceptor guides a group of twelve to fourteen students throughout the academic year.
-Responsibilities include academic advising and program approval, weekly discussion groups and grading in connection with the required MAPH colloquium and core course in autumn quarter, and thesis writing workshops during the winter and spring quarters.
-Preceptors who teach a winter quarter course through MAPH receive an additional salary at the University's standard lecturer rate.
+Responsibilities include academic advising and program approval, weekly discussion groups and grading in connection with the required MAPH colloquium and core course in autumn quarter, serving on the MAPH admissions committee and thesis writing workshops during the winter and spring quarters.
 Calls for applications go out at the beginning of April, when application materials are available electronically from the MAPH office.
-Applications are generally due in mid to late April.
+Applications are generally due in mid- to late April.

 Center for the Study of Gender and Sexuality